 A bike with derailleurs has multiple rear cogs and usually multiple chainrings.
 A typical geared bike has 2 or 3 chainrings and 6-12 cogs on the rear cassette or freewheel.
 Each cassette cog and chainring has a different number of teeth.
 Shifting between sprockets with different numbers of teeth changes the gear ratio.

 The rear cogs and chainrings both require separate gear changing mechanisms.
 These are the derailleurs and shifters.
 Most geared bikes have front and rear derailleurs and shifters.
 Bikes that only have one chainring and multiple cassette cogs only have a rear derailleur and one shifter.

 Handlebar mounted shifters allow you to shift gears as you ride.
 This is achieved with a tensioned cable that runs from the shifters to spring-loaded derailleurs.
 You shift up by manipulating the shifter to increase the tension on the cable.
 This pulls the derailleurs to the next higher gear.
 You shift down by manipulating the shifter to reduce the tension.
 The internal springs push the derailleur to the next lower gear.
-Electronic shifters are also available.
-These achieve the same thing with electric motors, a battery, and electronic buttons.

 Shifting gears changes the number of teeth that the chain runs over.
 This changes the speed that the rear wheel turns in relation to the speed that you turn the cranks.
 Gear ratios are calculated using the number of teeth on the chainring and cassette cogs.